Deepa-chaurasiya01/Learning_ML/README.md

 # Learning_ML
-This repository contains my learning path "ML" in Python.
+This repository contains my "ML" path in Python.